Love to share food with your little canine friend but don’t know whether Can Dogs Have Vanilla Extract? Read on to know

 - Macadamia nuts – Macadamia nuts and butter are highly toxic for your pooch.
-It attacks the muscles, digestive system, and nervous system thereby gives birth to various disorders.
+It attacks the muscles, digestive system, and nervous system, thereby giving birth to various disorders.

 - Grapes – Don’t feed grapes to canines at any cost because their consumption causes renal failure, which leads to death.

 - Chocolate – Chocolate is not safe for dogs because of its couple of harmful elements.
-Its consumption gives birth to a number of health issues.
+Its consumption gives birth to several health issues.